costycnc/esp8266-xtensa-toolchain/README.md

 -----------------------------------------------------------------------------------------------------
-bellow a copy of all commands and response in mingw32 i put > where i inserted command ( for easy control)
+bellow a copy of all commands and response in mingw32 i put > where i inserted command ( for watch easy )
 ----------------------------------------------------------------------------------------------------------

 Copying skeleton files.